Frequently Asked Questions

 Q: Do you sell retail store fixtures and shelving?

 A: The shelving we typically sell has an industrial look and function to it.
 It can be used for a retail application if you are seeking for the “warehouse or industrial look”.

 INSTALLATION AND SHIPPING

-Yes.
-Installation and Warehouse Move page.
-Our experienced professional installation crews have the ability to install all the material handling products we offer.
+A: Yes, our experienced professional installation crews have the ability to install all the material handling products we offer.

 Q: Do you deliver?

 A: Yes.
-Material can either be delivered to you or you can pick it up FOB Applied Handling in Kent, WA, or the factory.
+Material can either be delivered to you or you can pick it up FOB DACO in Kent, WA, or the factory.
 We ship all material via common curriers and, depending on the product being shipped, use flatbed, curtain van, container, or box truck.
 Special arrangements can also be made for trucks with lift gates or specific time deliveries.

 Q: Can I arrange my own shipping?

 A: Yes.
 If you have a preferred carrier to transport your order just let us know and we will use them.